DigvijayBhosale1729/GSoC-22-OWASP-SecureTea-Final-Report/FinalReport.md

 - Complete Web GUI and Remote Monitoring
 - Shift Backend REST API from Flask to Django
 - Improve Web App FireWall GUI
-- Fixes bugs in Angular Frontend
+- Fixed bugs in Angular Frontend
 - Fix all issues and ensure Zero Bugs

 For Improvements pertaining to GUI